eNMS-automation/eNMS/docs/source/automation/results.md

 The table has selectable columns for browsing the Run properties like Name, Duration, Service, User, Trigger, Status and Progress.

+In the top menu:

+- The first button (with "single vs. multiple users" icons) allows users to switch between viewing all runs (from any user) and viewing only their own runs.
+- The last button (with a "calendar" icon) opens a calendar showing the start times of all runs.

 ## Displaying and Filtering Results

 Use the Columns pull-down to select which table columns to display.